UQ-RCC/hpc-docs/guides/FairShare.md

 ### Useful commands

 You can use the command `squeue` to check why a job is sitting in the queue.
 In the command below the `%18p` will print out the priority of the job and `%S` will print out an estimated start time.
 The estimated start time will only be printed for jobs high enough in the queue to be considered by the scheduler.
-The jobs where this is *N/A* are still too low in the queue. `%16R` will print out the reason why a job is queueing. *Priority* means jobs with higher priority are in the queue before this job. *Resources* means the job is waiting for requested resources to become available. *QOSMax\*Limit* means that this job would bring the user over the maximum allowed resourcs per user.
+The jobs where this is *N/A* are still too low in the queue. `%16R` will print out the reason why a job is queuing. *Priority* means jobs with higher priority are in the queue before this job. *Resources* means the job is waiting for requested resources to become available. *QOSMax\*Limit* means that this job would bring the user over the maximum allowed resources per user.

 `squeue --me -o "%12i %6q %.8P %.12j %.10u %.2t %.4D %.4C %.20b %10m %16R %18p %S"`